kundan121/wp-custom-payment-gateway/README.md

 If you want to create your custom payment gateway for some special users , like for some users having a specific role.
 Then it would be very helpful for you.

 I created this for my client's special requirement.
-I need to create a special payment gateway for users having role business owner (wholesale_customer).
-So that the business users can place an order without making a payment , and get a bill in the last of the month.
+I need to create a special payment gateway for users having role Wholesaler (wholesale_customer).
+So that the Wholesalers can place an order without making a payment , and get a bill in the last of the month.

 You can just place the whole code in theme's functions.php , or you can create your custom plugin with this code.
 If you faces any problem , feel free to contact me.